What is a Gastric Band?

 Post Gastric Band Care

-After the surgery, you are required to stay in the hospital for about 1-2 days.
+After the surgery, you are required to stay in the hospital overnight for observation.
 You will be given pain medications to keep you comfortable.
 Your nurse will help you to move at the earliest after the surgery to prevent blood clots, respiratory problems and bedsores.
 To check if the lap band is in appropriate position, an X-ray of your stomach will be performed the day after your surgery.
 You will be kept on a liquid diet for the first 1-2 weeks.
 Your surgeon or dietician will give you a specific diet plan and instructions to follow after the surgery.
 It is important to drink plenty of fluids throughout the day to avoid dehydration.